bmyers4495/Bible-Studies/Bible-Summary/John.md

 - [[Born Again]] possibly has some implications in the Jewish mind
 	- The language is nearly the same as the Talmud's discussion of gentiles being proselyted --> new born.
-	- Kings went through a process that rendered them "newborns" ([Psa 2:7](#References))
+	- Kings went through a process that rendered them "newborns" ([Psa 2:7](#References)).
-	- Another Jewish though of rebirth was in their world to come ([Job 14:14](#References))
+	- Another Jewish though of rebirth was in their world to come ([Job 14:14](#References)).
 - Despite the significance of new birth throughout the Law and Prophets, Nicodemus was not able to understand to what Jesus was referring.
-- Also coincides with Paul's teaching of walking in newness of life ([Rom 6:1-4](#References))
+- Also coincides with Paul's teaching of walking in newness of life ([Rom 6:1-4](#References)).

 >  [John 3:5-8 - NKJV](https://bolls.life/NKJV/43/3/)
 >  <sup> 5 </sup>Jesus answered, “Most assuredly, I say to you,  unless one is born of water and the Spirit, he cannot enter the kingdom of God. <sup> 6 </sup>That which is born of the flesh is  flesh, and that which is born of the Spirit is spirit. <sup> 7 </sup>Do not marvel that I said to you, ‘You must be born again.’ <sup> 8 </sup>The wind blows where it wishes, and you hear the sound of it, but cannot tell where it comes from and where it goes.
 So is everyone who is born of the Spirit.”

 - In a sense Jesus is attempting to remind Nicodemus of the world to come.
-	- You have to be born of water and spirit to be enter into God's world to come which Job mentioned ([Job 14:14](#References))
+	- You have to be born of water and spirit to be enter into God's world to come which Job mentioned ([Job 14:14](#John3)).
-- Jesus concept of "born of the spirit"
+- Jesus concept of "born of the spirit".
-	- The same greek word is used for "spirit" and "wind" in v 8 (Pneuma)
+	- The same Greek word is used for "spirit" and "wind" in v 8 (Pneuma).
-	- The analogy made is broken down
+	- The analogy made is broken down.
-		- The wind is not controlled by you, and is around you everywhere
+		- The wind is not controlled by you, and is around you everywhere.
-		- Despite it being all around you and you sensing the evidence of it, cannot see where it's coming or going
+		- Despite it being all around you and you sensing the evidence of it, cannot see where it's coming or going.
+		- You can see the evidence of the new birth, you don't see the inner-working - God's work ([Mat 7:16, 20](#John3))
+		- The spiritual rebirth is that of repentance, like walking in newness of life (Rom 6)
-		- Perhaps this is a reminder of [Eze 37:1-14](#References).
+	- Perhaps this is a reminder of [Eze 37:1-14](#John3).
 		- The wind blew, the bones were made alive
 	- Jesus is proving that this isn't some radical teaching which began with Jesus, Ezekiel and Job prophesied about this very same new birth about which Jesus is speaking!